ldelbeccaro/bicycle_industry/README.md

 <ul>
 <li>Bicycle
 <ul>
-<li>Be comprised of two wheels of the same type and a frame
+<li>Be comprised of two wheels of the same type and a frame</li>
-<li>Have a weight equal to the sum of the weight of the frame and two wheels
+<li>Have a weight equal to the sum of the weight of the frame and two wheels</li>
-<li>Have a cost to produce equal to the sum of the two wheels' and frame's cost to produce
+<li>Have a cost to produce equal to the sum of the two wheels' and frame's cost to produce</li>
-<li>You may also need to update your testing script to reflect the changes that you have made here.
 </ul>
 </ul>

+You may also need to update your testing script to reflect the changes that you have made here.

 <h2>Extension Exercise</h2>